MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 Start your design strategy based on the [**design review checklist for Performance Efficiency**](../performance-efficiency/checklist.md) for defining a baseline based on key performance indicators for web apps.

 > [!div class="checklist"]
-> - **Identify and monitor the performance indicators**.
-Set targets for the key indicators for the application, such as the volume of incoming requests, time taken by the application to respond to requests, pending requests, errors in HTTP responses, and others.
+> - **Identify and monitor the performance indicators**: Set targets for the key indicators for the application, such as the volume of incoming requests, time taken by the application to respond to requests, pending requests, errors in HTTP responses, and others.
 Those indicators must be considered as part of the performance baseline for the workload.
 >
 >   Capture App Service metrics that form the basis of performance indicators.
 Also, collect logs to gain insights into resource usage and activities.
 Use Application Performance Monitoring (APM) tools, such as Application Insights that collect collect and analyze performance data from the application.
 For more information, see [App Service monitoring data reference](/azure/app-service/monitor-app-service-reference).
 >
 >   Include code-level instrumentation, transaction tracing, and performance profiling.
 >
-> - **Capacity assessment**.
-By simulating various user scenarios, you can determine the optimal capacity needed to handle expected traffic.
+> - **Capacity assessment**: By simulating various user scenarios, you can determine the optimal capacity needed to handle expected traffic.
 Use Azure Load Testing to understand how your application behaves under different levels of load.
 >
-> - **Select the right tier**.
-Dedicated compute is recommended for production workloads.
+> - **Select the right tier**: Dedicated compute is recommended for production workloads.
 Premium tiers offer larger SKUs with increased memory and CPU capacity, more instances, and features such as zone redundancy.
 For capabilities of higher tiers, see [Premium V3 pricing tier](/azure/app-service/overview-hosting-plans#premium-v3-pricing-tier).
 >
-> - **Optimize your scaling strategy**.
-Always opt for [automatic ways of scaling](/azure/azure-monitor/autoscale/autoscale-overview) instead of manually adjusting the number of instances as application load changes.
+> - **Optimize your scaling strategy**: Always opt for [automatic ways of scaling](/azure/azure-monitor/autoscale/autoscale-overview) instead of manually adjusting the number of instances as application load changes.
 With automatic scaling, App Service adjusts server capacity based on predefined rules or triggers.
 Make sure you do adequate performance testing and you then set the right rules for the right triggers.
 >
 >   There's another automatic scaling option that doesn't require you to define rules and only set limits.
 This is a good option for users who prioritize simplicity and initial setup.
 >